SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 So when we feed a string like  `"GATTACA"` to the `replication` function, we expect it to evaluate to `"GATTACA"`.
 Try it out with a few strings, you could a test function like the following would would tell you if the results are good.

 {% highlight haskell%}
-validReplication :: Seq -> Bool
-validReplication s = s == replication s
+--True if the result of the replication function is the same as the input validReplication :: Seq -> Bool validReplication s = s == replication s
 {% endhighlight %}

 ## Everybody likes complements

-So let's take a look at how we can write code to get the complementary sequence for a DNA or RNA sequence.
+Now let's take a look at how we can write code to get the complementary sequence for a DNA or RNA sequence.
 You recall that DNA and RNA form double stranded structures according to nucleobase complementarity: `A` pairs with `T` (or `U` in RNA) and `C` pairs with `G`.
-Here's how we might represent some of this with code:
+Here's how we might represent this with code:

 {% highlight haskell %}
 complementDNABase :: DNABase -> DNABase